-Actress and television host Ricki Lake opened up about her androgenetic alopecia, a condition that causes hair loss and is typically more common among men than women.
+In early 2023, actress and television host Ricki Lake opened up about her androgenetic alopecia, a condition that causes hair loss and is typically more common among men than women.
 After dealing with it privately for nearly three decades, Lake has finally come to embrace life with alopecia and explained her journey in an Instagram post that showed her shaving her own head.
+She later shared an even more revealing photo of just how far she’s come in her quest for self-acceptance.

 Hairspray! may have been a cause for the condition